Blue Cross Arena: Ice hockey

 Aside from the Rochester Americans, who play their home games in the arena, the Blue Cross Arena has played host to several notable ice hockey events and games.
 On November 12, 2003, the Buffalo Sabres and the defending Stanley Cup champion New Jersey Devils played the first National Hockey League regular season game in the venue.
 The game was made possible by then Sabres owner Tom Golisano, who hails from Rochester, and featured two Rochester natives: Brian Gionta of the Devils and Rory Fitzpatrick of the Sabres.
 It ended in a 2–2 tie.
 A second regular season game was held at the arena on October 26, 2005, with the Sabres falling to the Washington Capitals, 3–2 with 8,552 in attendance.

 On March 23, 2006, Atlantic Hockey, an NCAA Division I Men's ice hockey league, announced that its league tournaments in 2007, 2008, and 2009 would be held at the Blue Cross Arena.
 2007 was the first time the tournament was held at a neutral site.
 The league continued to hold their tournament there each year through 2018 when it then moved to Buffalo's LECOM Harborcenter.
 Additionally, the 2007 NCAA Men's Division I Ice Hockey East Regional was held at the Blue Cross Arena.
 Attendance was low due to high ticket prices and distance from large Division I programs.

-The Rochester Institute of Technology men's hockey team has played periodic regular-season games at Blue Cross Arena instead of at their smaller on-campus rink, due to the large capacity.
+The Rochester Institute of Technology men's hockey team regularly play their homecoming hockey game at Blue Cross Arena instead of at their smaller on-campus rink, due to the large capacity, also usually playing a higher level Division I hockey team, such as Notre Dame in 2023, Bowling Green in 2024, and Clarkson in 2025.
 The RIT women's hockey team hosted an exhibition game at the arena on October 16, 2021, after the Gene Polisseni Center was temporarily shut down for an ammonia leak.

 Every year, the Blue Cross Arena hosts regular season Section V high school hockey games and the Section V Basketball championship.